Best Ball: An Introduction (2023 Fantasy Football)

 Select the right balance of players – There’s no sense in choosing seven running backs who all profile as third-down running backs who will have no chance to see an expanded workload.
 We need to balance clear workloads, upside, and paths to big workloads.

 Spread Exposure to early and late-round targets – It can be tough to be highly exposed to players in the first round due to the randomness of our pick assignments, but in the late rounds, we should be mindful of not getting too attached to one player.
-Even if you’re convinced that Amari Rodgers (WR – GB) is going to have the greatest sophomore season of all time, if you draft him in 80% of your leagues and then he sustains a season-ending injury in training camp, you’re going to be spending a lot of time regretting wasting roster spots in your teams.
+Even if you’re convinced that Tyquan Thornton is going to have the greatest sophomore season of all time, if you draft him in 80% of your leagues and then he sustains a season-ending injury in training camp, you’re going to be spending a lot of time regretting wasting roster spots in your teams.
 Players in this range are often dart throw types, and it makes sense to want to take as many shots as possible.
+In 2022 players such as Geno Smith, Juwan Johnson, and Darius Slayton went largely undrafted, and many people would have gladly traded some Tyquan Thornton shares for some of those players instead.